The NHS COVID-19 App is a tool designed to reduce the threat of coronavirus to our health, whilst helping to keep the doors of our businesses open.

 Which businesses need to do this?

-If your business is included in one of the sectors legally required to maintain a customer log from the 18th September, then you are also now expected to display an NHS QR code poster at your premises under law.
+If your business is included in one of the sectors legally required to maintain a customer log, then you are also now expected to display an NHS QR code poster at your premises under law.

 This applies to: